abdulkaeum/laravel8-sanctum/README.md

-# Laravel 8: CRUD REST API with Authentication using Sanctum
+## Laravel 8: CRUD REST API with Authentication using Sanctum

 Sanctum is a lightweight package that offers to create API tokens for users to interact with your application.
 Tokens can be given roles / abilities forcing the user to perform restricted tasks.
 Sanctum is available with Laravel 7+

-## Features
+### Features

 - Register user + their token
 - Login + their token
 - Log out + destroy all user tokens
+- View Profile
+- Store new resource
+- Show paginated resource
+- Show a resource
+- Update a single resource
+- Destroy a resource

-## Screenshots
+### Screenshots

 - Register
 <img src="public/images/register.PNG" width="300" alt="">